Menu

 • extra fee for NSF cheques or late rent payments

 There are some exceptions.
-A landlord can give notice to increase rent for a month to month tenancy.
+A landlord can give notice to increase rent for a month-to-month tenancy.
 If the rental unit is part of a housing program and the program is changed or discontinued, the landlord can make reasonable changes to the tenancy agreement to reflect these changes.

 Insurance